Roguelike Game in C++17

 to call some of them in.
 So in order to not memorize or constantly check the documentation

-we wrap those, as we use them, in console_root
+we wrap those, as we use them, in console_root class.

-when initialized, will ensure that root console exists, and ensure that
+console_root when initialized, will ensure that root console exists, and ensure that

-will get called on exit.
+TCOD_quit will get called on exit.
 It will also expose methods which wrap functionality

-we use, e.g. toggle_fullscreen
+we use, e.g. toggle_fullscreen.

-is another class that is in console.cpp|.hpp
+console_layer is another class that is in console.cpp|.hpp, this wraps tcod's

 offscreen buffer.
-It also has draw
+It also has draw method, which will take an entity object and

 draw it out to contained offscreen buffer.

-at this moment it only has 3 member variables and 1 method.
+game_entity at this moment it only has 3 member variables and 1 method.
 Member

 variables describe where and how entity is to be drawn.
 Method allows owner of